-Previous studies have shown that inhibiting glycolysis, specifically in endothelial cells (ECs), can lower CXCL1 production and is closely linked to the infiltration of neutrophils in liver fibrosis (31).
-Therefore, further investigations are required to determine if QE can alleviate liver fibrosis by reducing CXCL1 production through inhibiting EC glycolysis and limiting neutrophil infiltration.
+Previous studies have shown that inhibiting glycolysis, specifically in endothelial cells (ECs), can lower CXCL1 production and is closely linked to the infiltration of neutrophils in liver fibrosis [31].
+Therefore, further investigations are required to determine if QE can alleviate liver fibrosis by reducing CXCL1 production by inhibiting EC glycolysis and limiting neutrophil infiltration.
 Initially, we examined the impact of QE on the expression of CXCL1, a chemokine that attracts neutrophils.
-Immunohistochemistry demonstrated elevated levels of CXCL1 in the livers of mice in the model group compared to those in the control group.
+IHC demonstrated elevated levels of CXCL1 in the livers of mice in the model group compared to those in the control group.
 In contrast, treatment with QE decreased the levels of CXCL1 in liver tissue (Figure 5A).
 Similarly, in vitro experiments showed a decrease in CXCL1 levels in the culture medium with QE treatment (P < 0.01, Figure 5B).
-To further investigate the effect of QE on neutrophil infiltration, we analyzed the levels of MPO and NE, known markers of neutrophil activation and infiltration (32, 33).
-MPO immunofluorescence staining revealed significantly lower levels of MPO in the QE group compared to the model group (Figure 5C).
+To further investigate the effect of QE on neutrophil infiltration, we analyzed the levels of MPO and NE, known markers of neutrophil activation and infiltration [32, 33].
+MPO IF staining revealed significantly lower levels of MPO in the QE group compared to the model group (Figure 5C).
 This finding was verified through MPO activity assays (P < 0.01, Figure 5D).
-In addition, we observed a considerable reduction in NE activity in liver tissues following QE treatment (P < 0.01, Figure 5E).
-These observations suggest that QE effectively reduces CXCL1 secretion and neutrophil infiltration during the process of liver fibrosis.
+In addition, we observed a considerable reduction in NE activity in liver tissues following